Netflix: What’s Hot for Halloween?

-So Netflix doesn’t have the greatest selection of movies (in my opinion – and everyone else’s) but I’ve dug out a few good’uns.
-There seems to be slightly more emphasis on gore and carving people up so apologies to you decent people who enjoy a good ghost story over seeing someone with a paperclip stuck in their eye.
+So Netflix doesn’t have the greatest selection of movies (in my opinion – and everyone else’s) but I’ve dug out a few goodies.
+There seems to be slightly more emphasis on gore and carving people up (WHOOP) so apologies to you decent people who enjoy a good ghost story over seeing someone with a paperclip stuck in their eye.
 I’m pretty happy to watch both if I’m honest.
 Do love those paperclips.

-If you like a little blood served up with your paranormal stew, why not swallow your pride and try the 2013 remake of Carrie?
+If you do like a little blood served with your paranormal fun, why not swallow your pride and try the 2013 remake of Carrie.
 Chloe Moretz is cute as a button and it’s a decent remake.
 There’s also The Amitville Horror remake (2005) which I personally think is better than the original.
-It’s easy watching fun and Ryan Reynolds looks pretty fucking hot.
-Shirtless for much of the film (with a beard, low slung trousers and wielding an axe – he is quite a sight to behold.
+It’s easy-watching fun and Ryan Reynolds looks pretty fucking hot.
+Shirtless for much of the film (with a beard), low slung trousers and wielding an axe – he is quite a sight to behold.
 If at times it feels A LITTLE contrived.